Last Updated on

 A dry cough is a cough without any phlegm, mucus, or sputum.
-While your baby coughs, you will notice a loud, empty noise.
 A dry cough is usually associated with an upper respiratory tract infection (nose and throat) which may cause medical conditions like cold or influenza.
 A dry cough under such conditions may worsen once the child stays in a warm room.
 In some cases, a dry cough may be associated with a lower respiratory tract infection that may cause bronchitis or pneumonia.

 1. Common Cold

 A common cold may cause dry cough in babies.
 Although a dry cough is not the first symptom of a common cold, it appears during the last stages of the cold.
 A common cold is a viral infection that may cause a tickling feeling in your baby’s throat.
 Your baby may have mild and wet cough bouts at the initial stage of the cold, but as the cold progresses, the cough bouts will become drier.
 Home remedial measures work best to soothe your child’s cold and cough.